Dewees, Texas

-Dewees is a ghost town in Wilson County, Texas, a few miles southwest of Poth.
+Dewees is a ghost town in Wilson County, Texas, United States, a few miles southwest of Poth.
 The town was founded at the end of the Civil War by the brothers John Oatman Dewees and Thomas Dewees, who became very successful cattlemen, delivering tens of thousands of Texas Longhorn cattle annually from their ranching operations in the area.

 School, store, and gin

 Dewees had a school for many years, but there are no visible remains of it.
 Schneider's Store, on the other hand, remains in operation, for over 85 years (since 1932), and there are a few houses near it.

 The store's owner for its first 65 years, "Aunt Helen" Schneider, had a poodle that would start barking at customers at closing time.
 As of 1998, she had 30 nieces, 17 nephews, 61 great-nieces, 65 great-nephews, 184 great-great-nieces and -nephews, and 37 great-great-great-nieces and -nephews, making a total of 394 people who might properly call her "Aunt Helen".

 Alfred and Helen Schneider also operated a cotton gin and Hereford ranching operation until Alfred died in 1967.